 - Pour the frosting on the baked brownies and let cool completely.

 Why are these blonde brownies are good for cookie swaps?

 I love the fact that they are simple to make, serves a crowd, and I don't have to cut them out and decorate them.

 The icing easily spreads to the edge of the brownies and settles into every nook and cranny, then magically turns into this caramel-flavored icing that will remind you of the old-fashioned frosting without all the work-another Southern shortcut!

-These are also perfect for back to school lunches, potlucks, or get out of your comfort zone and go meet the new neighbors-or share with the ones that have lived on your street and you've never met them!
+These are also perfect for back to school lunches or potlucks.
+Get out of your comfort zone and go meet the new neighbors with a plate of these sweet treats or share with the ones that have lived on your street and you've never met!

 Other shortcut cookies and candy recipes